, ,

 5. DJ

-DJs are another profession that get included in strangers’ big life events – from birthday parties to weddings.
+Being a DJ is another profession that gets included in the life events of strangers – from birthday parties to weddings.
 It can be a really rewarding job for those who love music and creating vibrant and memorable atmospheres.

 DJing can also be flexible around traditional 9-5 jobs, which gives you the added security of additional income while you’re just starting out.